 This method returns true if the enum type is compatible with the given type type or else returns false.
-For type compatibility rules, see 7

 8.3 Class typeFunction

 This class represents a function type, containing a list of parameters and a return type.
 This class is derived from Type, so all the member functions of class Type are applicable. typeFunction inherits from the Type class.